kubernetes/git-sync/v3-to-v4.md

 (though many of the old flags are kept for backwards compatibility), but more importantly it fundamentally changes the way the internal sync-loop works.

+It should be possible to upgrade a synced repo (e.g. in a volume) from git-sync v3 to git-sync v4, but appropriate caution should be used for critical deployments.
+We have a test which covers this, but there are many degrees of config which we simply can't predict.

 ## The v3 loop

 The way git-sync v3.x works is sort of like how a human might work: